 We currently have no sales organization.
-If we are unable to establish sales capabilities on our own or through third parties, we may not be able to co-promote tenapanor, if approved, or commercialize or co-promote any of our other product candidates.
+If we are unable to establish sales capabilities on our own or through third parties, we may not be able to commercialize tenapanor and RDX022, or any of our other product candidates.

 We currently do not have a sales organization.
-In order to co-promote tenapanor or commercialize or co-promote any of our other product candidates, we must build our marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-If one or more of our product candidates receives regulatory approval, we expect to establish a specialty sales organization with technical expertise and supporting distribution capabilities to co-promote and/or commercialize our product candidates, which will be expensive and time consuming.
+In order to promote tenapanor and RDX022, either alone, or with a collaboration partner, and in order to commercialize or co-promote any of our other product candidates, we must build our marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
+In order to commercialize tenapanor or RDX022 outside of the United States, we expect to enter into collaborative relationships with one or more third parties.
+Additionally, in order to commercialize tenapanor for IBS-C, we expect to enter into a collaborative relationship with one or more third parties in the United States to address the primary care market.
+There can be no assurances that we will be successful in establishing such relationships in a timely manner or on terms that are acceptable to us.
+If one or more of our product candidates receives regulatory approval, we expect to establish a specialty sales organization with technical expertise and supporting distribution capabilities to commercialize our product candidates, which will be expensive and time consuming.
 As a company, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.
 Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of these products.